Report Code: CMI57596

 The Higher Education market has seen several partnerships in recent years, with companies seeking to expand their market presence and leverage synergies to improve their product offerings and profitability.
 Some notable examples of mergers and acquisitions in the Higher Education market include:

-• In July 2024, Atlanta, United States-based Spelman College, an education of women of African descent, signed an agreement establishing a framework for collaboration with three Lagos-based universities: the University of Lagos, Lagos State University, and Pan-Atlantic University.
+• In July 2025, Atlanta, United States based Spelman College, an education of women of African descent, has signed an agreement establishing a framework for collaboration with three Lagos-based universities University of Lagos, Lagos State University, and Pan-Atlantic University.
 This agreement, signed in recognition of the 50-year Sister Cities partnership between Lagos and Atlanta, aims to deepen U.S Nigeria educational ties and support teaching, research, and student and faculty exchanges, with a focus on women’s education; science, technology, engineering, and mathematics (STEM); and the creative industries.

-• In June 2023, a Norwegian vision is to transform higher education with VECOIL partnerships.
-As Norway invests in higher education and initiatives like VECOIL, it moves closer to its goal of having 50% of higher education students participate in study abroad programs by 2030.
-In Norway’s enchanting fjords and endless summer daylight, educators gather at the Western Norway University of Applied Sciences in Bergen.
+• In June 2025, a Norwegian vision is to transforming higher education with VECOIL partnerships As Norway invests in higher education and initiatives like VECOIL, it moves closer to its goal of having 50% of higher education students participate in study abroad programs by 2035.
+In Norway’s enchanting fjords and endless summer daylight, a gathering of educators takes place at the Western Norway University of Applied Sciences in Bergen.

 These Partnerships helped companies expand their product offerings, improve their market presence, and capitalize on growth opportunities in the Higher Education market.
 The trend is expected to continue as companies seek a competitive edge.